 What you Need to Know About Money in Cuba

-When thinking about money in Cuba, think cash is king.
 Your American credit cards will not work until the embargo is lifted.
 So before you leave the U.S., be sure to take out plenty of cash and store it safely throughout your luggage.
 Once you get to Cuba, put some of it in the hotel safe.
 Stonegate Bank in South Florida is the only bank that has successfully been issuing credit cards and accepting transactions from Cuba.
-This may change in the future, but for now consider money in Cuba cash only.
+This may change in the future, but for now, consider money in Cuba cash only.

 You'll encounter two types of money in Cuba: Cuban pesos nacionales (CUP) and Cuban convertible pesos (CUC).
 Most likely, the peso nacional (aka moneda nacional) will disappear soon.
 However, there has been talk of this and no action for a few years, so its a good idea to be familiar with the peso nacional.